jowharshamshiri/refac/docs/api-reference.md

 # Command Reference

-Complete reference for all Refac Tools command-line options and usage patterns.
+reference for all Refac Tools command-line options and usage patterns.

 ## Tools Overview